 If a violation of the basic policies is confirmed, MC will demand that the relevant supplier implement corrective measures and will provide guidance and assistance to the supplier as necessary.

 If MC determines that the supplier is unlikely to implement corrective measures even after providing continuous guidance and assistance, MC will review its business relationship with the relevant supplier.

 MC has established procurement guidelines for certain products.

 Palm Oil Procurement Guidelines

 Surveys and Supplier Visits

-In 2016, MC conducted annual survey for the fiscal year ending March 2016 and replies were received from 439 companies in 40 countries and regions.
-Respondents answered questions pertaining to matters such as the existence of regulations and legal compliance; forced labor, child labor and prohibition of discrimination; environmental conservation; and information disclosure.
+In 2019, we conducted our survey and received responses from approximately 300 companies in approximately 30 countries and regions.
+Respondents answered questions pertaining to matters such as establishment of internal regulations, regulatory and legal compliance; prohibition of forced labor, child labor and discrimination; environmental conservation; and information disclosure.

 Our Bluefin Tuna Business

 As a corporation playing a major role in the marine products business, MC recognizes the crucial part that we play in conserving marine resources and ensuring a sustainable supply for future generations.
 To find out more about MC's stance on Bluefin Tuna and the specific measures we are implementing, please refer to our most recent policy below.